 - helping elders with yard work or other tasks.

-Work release can include vocational training, alcohol or drug treatment, education classes (including GED prep), life skills classes, and parenting classes in addition to – or instead of – manual labor.
+However, work release can also include vocational training, alcohol or drug treatment, education classes (such as GED prep), life skills classes, and parenting classes.
+This can be in addition to – or instead of – manual labor.

 Counties often offer full-time and part-time work release programs.
-Part-time programs typically involve doing work on the weekends so that the person can keep their regular job.8 Throughout the program, inmates also have to check in regularly with the jail.
+Part-time programs typically involve doing work on the weekends so that you can keep your regular job.8 Throughout the program, you also have to check in regularly with the jail.

-For example, visit the Riverside County Sheriff’s Office Work Release Center site.
+For an example, visit the Riverside County Sheriff’s Office Work Release Center site.

 For more in-depth information, refer to the following scholarly articles: